This quick and healthy Pan Griddled Tuna with Salsa Roca will become a weeknight favourite for sure!

 Before I lead you onto this gloriously simple recipe, I need to tell you about my recent trip to London.

-Using defrosted fish from Icelands very own freezers he poached, grilled, fried, risotto’d, baked and sashimi’d his way round the kitchen, producing plate after plate of delicious food for us to photograph, and of course eat.
+Using defrosted fish from Icelands very own freezers he poached, grilled, fried, risotto’d, baked and sashimi’d his way round the kitchen.

 Really tough day ;)